radiant-rstats/radiant.data/inst/app/tools/help/transform.Rmd

 #### Training variable

-To create a variable that can be used to (randomly) filter a dataset for training and validation, select `Training variable` from the `Transformation type` dropdown.
+To create a variable that can be used to (randomly) filter a dataset for training and testing, select `Training variable` from the `Transformation type` dropdown.
 Specify either the number of observations to use for training (e.g., set `Size` to 2000) or a proportion of observations to select (e.g., set `Size` to .7).
 The new variable will have a value `1` for training and `0` holdout.

 ### Tidy data